 - More participatory, effective, and accountable governance –Targeting reform areas where there is political will, USAID will work with the Government of Armenia to make governance more transparent, participatory and responsive to citizens.
 USAID will strengthen key institutions, such as the National Assembly and local governments, to counterbalance the power of the Executive branch.
 At the same time, the Mission will build civil society’s capacity to more productively engage in policymaking and reform implementation.

 - Selected health outcomes improved and sustained – With the anticipated close-out of U.S. assistance to Armenia’s health care sector by 2017, USAID will follow a more focused approach in health care programming in Armenia.
 While capitalizing on partnerships, increased host country ownership, and legacies of USAID’s twenty years of investment, the Mission will address remaining issues in three priority areas – maternal and child health, family planning, and multi-drug resistant tuberculosis.

-In addition, USAID will pay special attention to youth as drivers of change, and will cultivate innovation and technology across its programs to expand economic opportunities and reduce Armenia’s isolation and border constraints.
+In addition, USAID pays special attention to youth as drivers of change, and cultivates innovation and technology across its programs to expand economic opportunities and reduce Armenia’s isolation and border constraints.

 To learn more about the USAID/Armenia Country Development Cooperation Strategy 2013-2017, please visit the link below:

 Last updated: November 10, 2016